top of page

 Employers and Workers

-• Primary threshold: If a worker doesn’t earn enough in a week or month, they may miss out on NI contributions towards their state pension and benefits.
+• Primary Threshold: If a worker doesn’t earn enough in a week or month, they may miss out on NI contributions toward their state pension and benefits.

-• Secondary threshold: If you (the employer) don’t pay enough wages to go over the NI threshold, you pay no employer's NI—but you also don’t use your Employment Allowance.
+• Secondary Threshold: If you (the employer) don’t pay enough wages to exceed the NI threshold, you won’t pay employer's NI—but you also won’t benefit from your Employment Allowance.

-If you don’t run payroll during a quiet period:
+If you don’t run payroll during a quiet period, you risk:

-• Lose that week’s worth of National Insurance allowances.
+• Losing that week’s worth of National Insurance allowances.

-• Lose a week of NI contributions - If a worker earns under the NI threshold, they may miss a qualifying week for state pension or benefits.
+• Losing a week of NI contributions.
+If a worker earns under the NI threshold, they may miss a qualifying week for state pension or benefits.

 • Employers only pay Employer's NI above a certain wage level.

-• Possibly miss out on reducing your Employer NI using the £5,000 UK Employment Allowance.
+• Possibly missing out on reducing your Employer NI using the £5,000 UK Employment Allowance.

 Real Example: How Timing Saved £80

 A client had two workers off-site for a week, waiting for a new job to start.
 Each had holiday pay saved up.
-Instead of, as planned, adding HP on top of an earlier week’s wage, the workers and employer processed HP during the week when workers were not on site.
+Instead of adding holiday pay on top of an earlier week’s wage, the workers and employer processed holiday pay during the week when the workers were not on site.

-• A week of NI contributions in the pot
+• A week of NI contributions was added to the pot.

 Multiply that across several years and several workers, and that’s a decent saving.